 Enter Mr. Skinner and his cohorts.
 Contrary to his popular image as someone overly cerebral in a white lab coat who trained animals in a completely sterile environment, Skinner was also passionately interested in human education.
 Preparation for real world situations was a cornerstone of his methods.

 Skinner believed that an animal or human did not have to make mistakes to learn the correct behavior or answer.
 I haven’t gotten to the original Skinnerian source yet, but this has been borne out in subsequent research.
-(Here’s one of several articles: “The Implicit Benefits of Training Without Errors“)
+(Here’s one of several articles: “The Implicit Benefit of Learning Without Errors”)